-The Government has announced a new Tier 1 Exceptional Talent visa for architects.
+The Government has announced a new Global Talent Visa for architects.
 Eligible migrants must showcase that they are either already renowned in their field of work or that they are ‘up and coming’.

 Only migrants who worked in digital technology, science, engineering, humanities and the arts were eligible for this visa up until now.
 Fashion Designers were only recently included under ‘the arts’ umbrella in July 2018.
 The UK Government announced in December 2018 that architects will similarly be eligible.
 Architects will similarly be endorsed by Arts Council England since they also come under ‘the arts’ remit.

 The news comes as a welcoming step forward in anticipation of Brexit.
 Anxieties had risen in recent months that architects would fail to meet the criteria of an alternative visa, such as the Tier 2 Work Visa.
-Yet now that architects can apply for a Tier 1 as soon as the 10th January (next week), industry-wide experts have breathed a sigh of relief.
+Yet now that architects can apply for the visa as soon as the 10th January (next week), industry-wide experts have breathed a sigh of relief.

 For the time being, this route is for international migrants only.
 However, it is expected that once the UK leaves the EU in March, EEA citizens are subjected to immigration rules.
 This means that it is assumed EEA architects will also be eligible to apply after Brexit.